digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 When a cluster is created in a non-default VPC for the region, the environment variable `DO_CLUSTER_VPC_ID` must be specified or Load Balancer creation for services will fail.

+### Load-balancer ID annotations

+Starting with version v0.1.17, `digitalocean-cloud-controller-manager` attaches the UUID of load-balancers to the corresponding Service objects (given they are of type `LoadBalancer`) using the `kubernetes.digitalocean.com/load-balancer-id` annotation.
+This serves two purposes:

+1. To support load-balancer renames.
+2. To efficiently look up load-balancer resources in the DigitalOcean API.

+`digitalocean-cloud-controller-manager` annotates new and existing Services.
+Note that a load-balancer that is renamed before the annotation is added will be lost, and a new one will be created.

+You can have `digitalocean-cloud-controller-manager` manage an existing load-balancer by creating a `LoadBalancer` Service annotated with the UUID of the load-balancer.
+Do not do this while it is being managed by another cluster, or the `digitalocean-cloud-controller-managers` will make conflicting modifications to the load-balancer.

 ## Deployment

 ### Token